ryansobol/macosx_dev/5_atom.md

 ### Discover the `PATH` environment variable

-Like most shells, Fish relies on the `PATH` environment variable to specify a set of directories where other commands can be found.
+Like most shells, Fish relies on the `PATH` environment variable to specify a list of directories where commands can be found.
+Fortunately, the `PATH` environment variable's value is automatically set whenever you start a new shell session. :tropical_drink:

 To see the value of the `PATH` environment variable, run the following command.